 The facial nerve innervates most of the muscles of facial expression.

 Motor Function Examination

-- If the facial nerve is paralyzed, the patient may complain the inability to close the eyelid, the collection of food in the mouth and dribbling of saliva on the affected side so be sure to take those complaints into account.
+- If the facial nerve is paralyzed, the patient may complain of the inability to close the eyelid, the collection of food in the mouth, and the dribbling of saliva on the affected side so be sure to take those complaints into account.

 - Before beginning the examination, inspect the face of the patient and compare the symmetry of both sides of the face.
 The number of wrinkles should be equal on both sides, the palpebral fissures should be the same on both sides (the palpebral fissure may be wide on the paralyzed side), the nasolabial folds should be equal (the nasolabial fold may be flattened on the paralyzed side) and the angles of the mouth should be of the same height.

 - Ask the patient to frown or wrinkle the forehead.
 There will be no wrinkling on the affected side.

 - Ask the patient to close the eyes; the affected side will remain open, and there will be brisk upwards rolling of the eyeball.
 To test the power of the orbicularis oculi, ask the patient to close their eyes as strongly as possible while you try to open the upper eyelids.
 The affected side will be weak.

 - Ask the patient to inflate the cheeks and tap on both sides with the finger.
 The weak side will be deflated easily.

 - Ask the patient to show the teeth.
 The angle of the mouth would deviate towards the healthy side.
 In an unconscious patient, deviation of the angle of the mouth can be demonstrated by applying pressure on the supraorbital notch.